zhangrui231/learcs.site/docs/curriculum-resource/cs61a/ch/25-object-oriented-programming.md

 ```

-The <expression> can be any valid Python expression, but the <name> must be a simple name (not an expression that evaluates to a name).
-A dot expression evaluates to the value of the attribute with the given <name>, for the object that is the value of the <expression>.
+The &lt;expression&gt; can be any valid Python expression, but the &lt;name&gt; must be a simple name (not an expression that evaluates to a name).
+A dot expression evaluates to the value of the attribute with the given &lt;name&gt;, for the object that is the value of the &lt;expression&gt;.

 The built-in function getattr also returns an attribute for an object by name.
 It is the function equivalent of dot notation.
 Using getattr, we can look up an attribute using a string, just as we did with a dispatch dictionary.